About Us

 OUR MISSION

-The New Theater Guild enables, through scholarships and grants, the education of theatre arts students in both Kansas and Missouri to enhance the quality of theater in the Greater Kansas City Area.
-Organized for charitable and educational purposes, The New Theatre Guild extends and promotes the dynamics of live theatre in the community.
-The Guild is a non-profit organization, registered in the state of Kansas, and governed by the board of directors and executive officers.
+The New Theatre Scholarship Guild enables, through scholarships and grants, the education of theatre arts students in both Kansas and Missouri to enhance the quality of theatre in the Greater Kansas City area.
+Organized for charitable and educational purposes, the Guild extends and promotes the dynamics of live theatre in the community.
+The Guild is a nonprofit organization, registered in the state of Kansas, and governed by a board of directors and executive officers.

 DONATE HERE